sjjhsjjh/blender-driver/documents/backlog.md

 -   Boost elapsed time between ticks to be in the custom TestCase subclass.

+-   Uplift timing analysis to be a class, and to have an option for whether to retain the whole list or just increment on every record.

 -   Add a unit test for Blender Python not having the subprocess.DEVNULL constant.